 In more specific terms, network value is time-dependent because the main driver of network value is 'energy at risk'.
-The amount of 'energy at risk' is a measure of the extent of potential congestion at each network asset, and as such it is what influences the timing of network augmentations and the amount of expected unserved energy.37
+The amount of 'energy at risk' is a measure of the extent of potential congestion at each network asset, and as such it is what influences the timing of network augmentations and the amount of expected unserved energy.44

-As we explain in chapter 3, 'energy at risk' is the amount of energy that won't be delivered if one piece of equipment at the zone substation fails (section 3.6.1).
+As we explain in chapter 3, 'energy at risk' is the amount of energy that won't be delivered if critical equipment fails at the zone substation (section 3.6.1).
 The capacity of a zone substation (or any network asset) in a scenario where the largest piece of equipment has failed is referred to as its N-1 capacity.
 A zone substation is at risk of being congested when the demand for electricity in the sections of the network served by the zone substation exceeds its N-1 capacity.
+The demand could also exceed the full 'N' capacity, often in cases where the network is exposed to weather variation in extreme days (such as a 1 in 10 years hot summer peak day) rather than an equipment failure.

 The amount of 'energy at risk' varies each hour, based on the demand at each zone substation.
-Some zone substations will have no material 'energy at risk' because demand at that zone substation never exceeds the N-1 capacity.
+Some zone substations will have no material 'energy at risk' because demand at that zone substation never exceeds the N-1 capacity and the probability of multiple simultaneous equipment failures is deemed to be highly unlikely.
 At other zone substations, the N-1 capacity will be exceeded on a daily basis.
-However, even in these instances, this will only occur at specific times, possibly only for a single hour.
+However, even in these instances, this will only occur at specific times, possibly only for a single hour or lesser duration.